zdharma-continuum/zinit/README.md

 zinit light <repo/plugin> # Load without reporting/investigating.
 ```

-If you want source local or remote files (using direct URL), you can do with `snippet`.
+If you want to source local or remote files (using direct URL), you can do so with `snippet`.

 ```zsh
 zinit snippet <URL>